 Partnering for Prevention

 Partnering for Prevention is more than just a campaign at Star Legacy Foundation!
 It describes our vision and how we approach all of our projects.
-Contact us to receive a complimentary printed copy of our booklet Parenting Through Pregnancy.
+Contact us or visit our store to receive a complimentary printed copy of our booklet Parenting in Pregnancy.

 We believe significant progress can be made to prevent many stillbirths, neonatal deaths, and related losses.
 To reach our goals, we all need to work together!
 Families, health professionals, policy makers, researchers, and communities can all play a role in improving the outcomes of thousands of pregnancies.
 Join us in this effort because all pregnancies deserve a happy ending!

 We are happy to bring an awareness presentation to your community organization.
 Contact us to schedule with our speakers bureau.

 What I Can Do to Partner for Prevention

 - If you are pregnant, get to know your baby!
 Monitor his/her behavior and inform your health provider immediately with any changes or concerns.
 Changes in fetal movement have been noted to be a sign of distress for unborn babies.
 The best way to recognize these changes is to know your baby’s normal behavior patterns.
 If you notice ANY change in their usual behavior, call your health provider or go to the hospital immediately to be evaluated.

 - If you are a bereaved parent, say your baby’s name and share your baby’s story.
 We can reduce stigma when we help others understand our experience.
 Increased awareness can help expectant families know about their risks, improve funding for research, and motivate professionals and families to be more education.
 Your baby’s story can make a difference!

 - If you are a health professional, have a discussion with your pregnant patients about any risks they have for poor pregnancy outcomes.
 This encourages them to partner with you to reduce those risks and create a plan for any complications that may arise.
 Knowledge is power!.